Exclusive: Video shows car slamming into home in Queens, occupants thrown from vehicle

-Surveillance video obtained exclusively by Eyewitness News show the high-performance BMW convertible slamming into the home, and police say the driver fled the scene leaving two injured passengers behind.
+Surveillance video obtained exclusively by Eyewitness News shows the high-performance BMW convertible slamming into the home, and police say the driver fled the scene leaving two injured passengers behind.

 It happened around 11:50 a.m. along the Grand Central Parkway in Jamaica Estates.